Squinting at the baggage reclaim board… belt number four. My feet moved but my brain was following about a minute behind. Eugh I felt foggy.

 Pancreatic Cancer UK – Click the image to view their website and research

 However, as a family we lived positively for dad and we took the statistic that some people can live up to five years with this disease.
 Why would I move back to the UK when my dad was going to live for five more years?
 Also the consultant we met that summer said so simply and confidently (too confidently) that he could remove the tumour right now but let’s do chemo first to shrink the tumour and then afterwards he’d operate to remove it.
-(Don’t even get me started on this awful first meeting we had at The Spire Hospital in Manchester, I’ll save that for another blog entitled ‘narcissitic surgeons and their misleading, careless medical advice’).
+(Don’t even get me started on this awful first meeting we had at The Spire Hospital in Manchester, I’ll save that for another blog entitled ‘narcissistic surgeons and their misleading, careless medical advice’).

 Also there is NO WAY in a million years dad would have wanted or accepted a move back to the UK because that would have said he was dying and dying soon and that is most definitely not what dad was thinking.

-So, back to baggage reclaim and conveyer belt number four.
+So, back to baggage reclaim and conveyor belt number four.
 My eyes were already watering because they knew the reason I was home.
 About two weeks earlier we’d received the news nobody wants but many people get, the treatment was no longer working, the cancer had spread everywhere.
 There was nothing more they could do for dad.

 (I’d wanted to travel straight away but my passport was unluckily stuck with Malaysian Immigration which made the situation even worse, it felt like I was being held hostage while dad’s days quickly ticked over.
 I even ended up missing a final quick holiday mum and dad took to Tenerife aswell, stupid passport and immigration issues.
 It’s definitely still too raw to think about.)